krzemienski/awesome-from-stars/README.md

 * [patademahesh/Distributed-Video-Transcoding](https://github.com/patademahesh/Distributed-Video-Transcoding): Distributed Video Transcoding
 * [chn-lee-yumi/distributed_ffmpeg_transcoding_cluster](https://github.com/chn-lee-yumi/distributed_ffmpeg_transcoding_cluster): 分布式FFMpeg转码集群。A FFMpeg transcoding cluster runs in variable CPUs, including ARM, x86, and others which can run linux.
 You can use it to run a RaspberryPi cluster.
 * [wagoodman/dive](https://github.com/wagoodman/dive): A tool for exploring each layer in a docker image
+* [django/django](https://github.com/django/django): The Web framework for perfectionists with deadlines.
 * [fabiocaccamo/django-admin-interface](https://github.com/fabiocaccamo/django-admin-interface): :superhero: :zap: django's default admin interface with superpowers - customizable themes, popup windows replaced by modals and many other features.
 * [django-admin-tools/django-admin-tools](https://github.com/django-admin-tools/django-admin-tools): Extends the Django Admin to include a extensible dashboard and navigation menu
 * [zostera/django-bootstrap4](https://github.com/zostera/django-bootstrap4): Bootstrap 4 integration with Django.